ChaliseRajesh19/Youtube_Comment_Agent/README.md

 - 🎥 **Automatic Comment Discovery**
   - Scans your YouTube channel for new comments.
   - No need to manually enter video IDs.

+- 🛡️ **Guardrails (Spam & Toxicity Filtering)**
+  - Two-layer defense: a keyword filter catches obvious spam instantly, and an LLM classifier catches subtler cases (toxic or hostile comments).
+  - Blocked comments are logged with a reason and skipped — they never reach the drafting or review stage.

 - 🤖 **AI-Generated Replies**
   - Generates contextual replies using a Groq-hosted LLM.